-Utilization Factor
+327 Utilization Factor

 We apply a utilization factor of 80% to our baseline scenario to account for plant downtime for maintenance and repair.
-The average utilization of oil refinery capacity over the last 10 years is $90\%^{48}$.
+This means the facility produces 80% as much SCP as it could over the whole year if it operated at full capacity all the time.
+The average utilization of oil refinery capacity over the last 10 years is 90%53.
 To account for potentially variable quantity and quality of gas production across our different scenarios, we chose 80%.
-When methane is sourced from wastewater treatment or the natural gas grid, we anticipate this value to be highly conservative.
+When methane is sourced from wastewater treatment or the natural gas grid, we anticipate this value to be conservative.